Corvidae

 Corvidae is a cosmopolitan family of oscine passerine birds that contains the crows, ravens, rooks, magpies, jackdaws, jays, treepies, choughs, and nutcrackers.
-In colloquial terms, the crow family is made up of corvids; currently 139 species are included.
-The genus Corvus containing 50 species makes up over a third of the entire family.
+In colloquial terms, the crow family is made up of corvids; currently 135 species are included.
+The genus Corvus containing 47 species makes up over a third of the entire family.
 The raven is the largest passerine bird.

 Corvids display remarkable intelligence for animals of their size, and are among the most intelligent birds thus far studied.
 Specifically, members of the family have demonstrated self-awareness in mirror tests (Eurasian magpies) and tool-making ability (e.g. crows and rooks), skills which until recently were thought to be possessed only by humans and a few other mammals.
 Their total brain-to-body mass ratio is equal to that of non-human great apes and cetaceans, and only slightly lower than that of humans.

-They are medium to large in size, with strong feet and bills, rictal bristles, and a single moult each year (most passerines moult twice).
+They are medium to large in size, with strong feet and bills, rictal bristles, and a single moult each year.
 Corvids are found worldwide, except for the southern tip of South America and the polar ice caps.
-The majority of the species are found in tropical South and Central America and in southern Asia, with fewer than 10 species each in Africa and Australasia.
+The majority of the species are found in tropical South and Central America and in southern Asia, with fewer than ten species each in Africa and Australasia.
 The genus Corvus has re-entered Australia in relatively recent geological prehistory, with five species and one subspecies there.
 Several species of raven have reached oceanic islands, and some of these species are now highly threatened with extinction, or have already become extinct.